axibase/atsd-use-cases/chart-of-the-day/austin-power/README.md

 | Industrial                | 151.99                |
 | Lighting (Public & Other) | 83.19                 |

-This dramatic difference may be explainable by looking at electricity usage numbers, in the visualation below, where residential customers significantly out-use the industrial sector by almost double.
+This dramatic difference may be explainable by looking at electricity usage numbers, in the visualization below, where residential customers significantly out-use the industrial sector by almost double.

 ![](./images/AP-003.png)